ravisharma79/TASK-6/README.md

 # TASK-6: Basic HTML Website

-This is a basic HTML website created as part of Task 6.
+This is a static website hosted using github pages.
 It includes only an `index.html` file with a simple layout.
 The main purpose of this project is to understand:

 - How to use Git and GitHub for version control
 - How to manage repositories using GitHub CLI